AlexandreMoG/DSC-ReminderBot/README.md

 ## CONFIGURATION

 You do not have to modify the `docker-compose.yml`.
-`app/config` directory holds persistent configuration files. - These files are preserved outside the container.

-You should create a file named `credentials.env` containing :
+You should modify the file named `credentials.env` containing :
 ```
 GUILD_ID=<The ID of the server>
 API_TOKEN=<Bot token>